Fahrenheit/Semi-Stock-Discord/README.md

 1. Clone the theme repositories with this single command `cd powercord/src/powercord/themes && git clone https://github.com/Fahrenheit/Semi-Stock-Discord && git clone https://github.com/DiscordStyles/HorizontalServerList && git clone https://github.com/luckfire/bottombar`
 2. Install [Theme Toggler](https://github.com/redstonekasi/theme-toggler) and enable all 3 themes.
 3. *Optional* There are a few optional minor tweaks available if you edit the `semi-stock.css` file.
-Just delete the lines instructed in the file to enable the code.
+Delete the lines instructed to enable the code.
 For example you can add message bubbles to the theme or add back the Discord logo on Windows.
-Just restart your Discord client after enabling the code so that it isn't hidden.

 **I can promise you this will be broken and look awful if you don't use those themes with this as it was built with these two in mind.**
  ### macOS Preview